-- 53. The Authority shall cancel a licence or permit from such date as a licensee or permit holder specifies in a notice to the Authority - (a) the intention of the licensee or permit holder to surrender the licence or permit; or - (b) the intention of the licensee or permit holder to cease to carry on business under the licence or permit.
+- 56. The Authority shall cancel an aviation document from such date as an aviation document holder specifies in a notice to the Authority of the intention of the aviation document holder - (a) to surrender the aviation document; or - (b) to cease to carry on business under the aviation document.